 Exemplary results of our cooperation with various designers worldwide are the WordPress theme Notepad Chaos97, designed by Evan Eckard, and the Dellipack No. 298 icon set designed by Wendell Fernandes.

 Smashing Magazine is not just Vitaly Friedman, Sven Lennartz and Michael Dobler.
 The magazine couldn’t exist without the tremendous support of our brilliant Smashing team.
 Here are some of the people who helped our magazine over the last year.
 Thanks, guys, we really appreciate it.

-Jeff Gardner is a business nerd.
+Jeff Gardner102 is a business nerd.
 He loves Excel, making graphs and helping companies figure out how to perform better.
 He also enjoys writing, building websites, photography and being outside.
 You can check him out at his blog103 or look at some of his photos on his photography site.104

-Dmitry Fadeyev is the co-founder of the Pixelshell web design studio.
+Dmitry Fadeyev is the co-founder of the Pixelshell106 web design studio.
 He enjoys creating functional websites and is especially interested in all the small details that add up to make great user interfaces.
 Dmitry also runs the Usability Post107 blog where you can read his thoughts on good design and usability.